GildedPleb/hab-guide/docs/l3-bitcoin/fin.md

 ---

-If you appreciate what you have seen, and would liek to support this project, check out the [Support Page](/support).
+If you appreciate what you have seen, and would like to support this project, check out the [Support Page](/support).